tisztamo/Plugins.jl/docs/src/index.md

 With Plugins.jl, execution of plugin code can be just as performant as a manually composed system. *Inlinable hook implementations will be merged into a single function body, and non-implementing plugins are skipped with zero overhead.*

-## Plugin-based architecture with Plugins.jl

-#### Good work starts with an outline
-When using Plugins.jl, you split your system into two separated code domains: The *base* outlines the work to be done, and *plugins* fill out this outline with implementations.
-This pattern is widely used among large Julia packages[^pkgsplit], because it helps coordinating developer work in a distributed fashion.

-Plugins.jl extends this pattern with a coordination mechanism that allows multiple plugins to work together on the same task.
-This helps composing the system out of smaller, optional chunks, and also makes it easy to implement dynamic features like value-based message routing (aka dispatch on value) efficiently.

-The coordination mechanism is very similar to how DOM event handlers work.

-#### Hooks

-A plugin implements so-called hooks: functions that the system will call at specific points of its inner life.
-You can think of hooks as they were event handlers, where the event source is the "base system".

-The system is configured with an array of plugins.
-If multiple plugins implement the same hook, they will be called in their order, with any plugin able to halt the processing by simply returning `true`.

-Plugins can have their own state, but they can also access a shared state/configuration, and they can publish an API for other plugins to use.

-#### Maintainable metaprogramming

-Additionally and optionally, the base system can define so-called assembled types.
-These are composite types that plugins will jointly assemble with every plugin allowed to delegate a single field.

-This can help you with performance optimizations that normally would need `@generated` functions or other metaprograming.
-For example in the [CircoCore.jl](https://github.com/Circo-dev/CircoCore.jl/blob/0cedbb05b94a9e5ae8954d512afcf764bc8e400b/src/space.jl#L95) actor system (the reference application of Plugins.jl), plugins can extend the message type with data used to optimize routing.
-This is implemented with zero runtime cost, and without any metaprogramming in the plugin itself.

-[^pkgsplit]: For example: Rackauckas, Chris & Nie, Qing.
-(2017).
-[DifferentialEquations.jl – A Performant and Feature-Rich Ecosystem for Solving Differential Equations in Julia.](https://www.researchgate.net/publication/317162482_DifferentialEquationsjl_-_A_Performant_and_Feature-Rich_Ecosystem_for_Solving_Differential_Equations_in_Julia) Journal of Open Research Software.
-5. 10.5334/jors.151.